Policy Optimization over General State and Action Spaces: Policy Mirror Descent

 \subsection{The Generic Algorithmic Scheme}

 For a given policy $\pi_k$, the PMD method minimizes the advantage function $\psi^{\pi_k}(s, a)$ plus the regularization term $D(\pi_k(s), a)$ with a certain stepsize parameter $\eta_k\ge 0$.
 In order to guarantee that each step of PMD is well-defined, we need to assume through this section that the policy value function $Q^\pi(s, a)$ satisfies certain curvature conditions.
 In particular, we assume that for some finite $\mu_Q \ge 0$, the function \beq Q^\pi(s, a) + \mu_Q D(\pi(s), a) \eeq is convex w.r.t. $a$ for any $s \in \cS$ and any $\pi \in \Pi$. $Q^\pi(s, \cdot)$ is convex if $\mu_Q = 0$, and strongly convex if $\mu_Q < 0$.
-Otherwise, if $\mu_Q > 0$, $Q^\pi(s, \cdot)$ is not necessarily convex and function of this type is also referred to as being weakly convex. \edits{It is well-known that any differential function with Lipschitz continuous gradients is weakly convex~\cite[Lemma 4.2]{drusvyatskiy2019efficiency}.
+Otherwise, if $\mu_Q > 0$, then $Q^\pi(s, \cdot)$ is nonconvex with bounded lower curvature.
+For simplicity, we refer to this class of functions as weakly convex.
+This class includes differentiable functions with Lipschitz continuous gradients~\cite[Lemma 4.2]{drusvyatskiy2019efficiency}.
 Later in~\cref{sec:general_action_PMD} when we incorporate function approximation, we only require the approximation of $Q^{\pi}$ (and not $Q^{\pi}$ itself) to be weakly convex.
-We introduce weak convexity now to gain intuition on how it affects convergence to a global or local solution.} With that in mind, let us denote \beq \mu_d := \mu_h - \mu_Q. \eeq The advantage function $\psi^{\pi}(s, \cdot)$ defined in \eqnok{eq:def_advantage} is convex if $\mu_d \ge 0$, and weakly convex otherwise.
+We introduce weak convexity now to gain intuition on how it affects convergence to a global or local solution.
+Let us denote \beq \mu_d := \mu_h - \mu_Q. \eeq The advantage function $\psi^{\pi}(s, \cdot)$ defined in \eqnok{eq:def_advantage} is convex if $\mu_d \ge 0$, and weakly convex otherwise.

 With a properly chosen $\eta_k$, the objective function of the subproblem in \eqnok{eq:PMD_step0} is strongly convex, and thus the new policy $\pi_{k+1}$ is well-defined.
 The following result is well-known for mirror descent methods.